yawboafo/hubtelPrinters/README.md

 Currently supports (Epson and Star Printers)

-The below Jar files and .so files must be  mandatory in your project ,you must add them as dependecies  to your main project
+The below Jar files and .so files must be  mandatory in your project ,you must add them as dependecies  to your main library project
 1. ePOS2.jar
 2. StarIOPort3.1.jar
 3. starioextension.jar